zenkavi/DescribedVsLearned_fmri/preproc/00_aws/aws_notes.md

 - Test the following on single instance and run for all subjects on cluster
   - Heudiconv
+    - **NEED to figure out what the fieldmaps correspond to before running on all subjects**
   - Defacing
   - Mriqc
   - Fmriprep